 The City is relying on the High Density Residential land use designation that currently allows for 15.5 or more units per acre and the Mixed Use land use designation that currently allows from 10-40 units per acre.
-There is no density cap on development within the High-Density Residential land use designation.
 Program 10 will modify the allowable densities to require a minimum of 24 units per acre for both designations.
-Additionally, for the Mixed-Use sites that the City is relying on to accommodate a portion of the lower income RHNA the analysis includes a conservative approach and reduced the unit potential by 50% to accommodate potential for non-residential development.
+Additionally, for the Mixed Use sites that the City is relying on to accommodate a portion of the lower income RHNA the analysis includes a conservative approach and reduced the unit potential by 50% to accommodate potential for non-residential development.